Liam-Scott-Russell/git-ctf/README.md

 * The 6 "Easy" challenges are worth 2 points each
 * The 5 "Medium" challenges are worth 4 points each
-* The 3 "Hard" challenges are worth between 6 and 10 points each
+* The 3 "Hard" challenges are worth 8 points each

 ### Available Prizes

-TBD
+1st  place: Google Home Mini

+2nd place: DEVS Hoodie

+3rd place: DEVS T-Shirt

 ## Challenges